 We know that if students feel supported — as a whole person — they’ll flourish.
 For us, this includes heart, mind, body and soul.

 Annual Fund Raising – everyone seems to get together to make this happen.
 The committees that are formed are one part of it, but so many people help by donating items and advertising!
 It’s amazing to see the community family coming together to help provide money to keep our school thriving (to my knowledge most traditional public schools in our area don’t have to raise as much money as us just to operate).

-We honor kids for how unique they are.
+We honor kids for their unique intelligences: how they are smart is more important than how smart they are.

-We honor kids for how unique they are — and we engage available, reliable adults to support them daily in their growth and courage.
+We engage available, reliable adults to support kids daily in their growth and courage.

 Daily Parent Involvement – I consistently come across parents that not only know the names of my kiddos, but they know their likes and dislikes and achievements and struggles.
 This to me validates the family culture of AACA…we all have each other’s backs.

 Our end of year camp-out (pre-COVID-19) always had a large turnout and the feeling (to me) is like a big family reunion with food, fun, and unity.

 Our small charter school means faculty and families really know one another and intentionally partner in the developmental arc of each kid.
 We grow great kids!

 Almond Acres Charter Academy is a public, tuition-free K-8 school that employs credentialed teachers and administers state-mandated testing to provide families in northern SLO County an additional choice in public education.
 Open to all students from all communities, AACA is currently in a temporary Paso Robles location until our new purpose built building opens for the 2021-2022 school year.
 AACA’s mission is to help students succeed academically and socially by educating the whole child: heart, mind, body and soul.
 We grow great kids!